bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Managing subscription products

->>> verify control panel menu locations, and bold UI elements Subscription-specific product configuration, like available intervals and the discount associated with them, is done within the app, inside Channel Manager.
+Subscription-specific product configuration, like available intervals and the discount associated with them, is done within the app, inside Channel Manager.
 Only products that are listed on the subscription channel show up here.
 You can list products to the channel from within the Products section of the BigCommerce control panel.

+In Channel Manager, go to the Stripe Subscriptions channel and click on one of your products to add new subscription rules and edit existing ones.
+For more information, see [Stripe Billing](https://support.bigcommerce.com/s/article/Connecting-Stripe-Payment-Gateway?language=en_US#billing).

 ## Troubleshooting